How to Sell Your House With a Realtor [10 Key Steps]

 This process is what officially transfers ownership to the buyer.

-Get confirmation from your realtor when this happens.
+Get confirmation from your Realtor when this happens.

 Because you should see your proceeds from the sale within one business day of the transfer of ownership.